 Students eligible to participate in alternate assessments make up approximately 1% of the total student population.
-The decision to move a special education student to an alternate assessment has significant implications for the path that a student will take in their K-12 school career.
+It is important to consider the decision to move a special education student to an alternate assessment has significant implications for the path that a student will take in their K-12 school career.
 It means the student is not able to participate in the general education curriculum even when provided with accommodations.
 A student who participates in alternate assessment requires a modified curriculum (See Appendix I: Alternate Eligibility Criteria).